You’ll Never Want to Encounter One

-Just what are evil elementals?
-Specifically, elementals are nature spirits that have existed long before humanity.
+Just what are malevolent elementals?
+Overall, elementals are nature spirits that have existed long before humanity.
 Most of these supernatural beings are relatively harmless.
-Folklore, claims the existence of a kind of elemental that is quite nasty and lurks near ancient ruins and burial mounds.
+However, folklore, claims the existence of a kind of elemental that is quite vile and lurks near ancient ruins and burial mounds.
 Furthermore, elementals such as these often have a bizarre appearance.
 Moreover, these creatures are usually a mix of an animal with human-like facial features.
 Not only that, but parts of them seem to be decomposing flesh.

 The British Isles are Famous for Evil Elementals